-George Shultz: You could have a seventh, saying, is the structure of regulation been modified to be more effective?
-And I would argue that the kind of regulation you want is where you require somebody to have capital that is at risk and they take care.
-As distinct from the kind of regulation that is so typical, where you have swarms of regulators in everybody's organization looking over everybody's shoulder.
-So that's one.
+George Shultz: You could have a seventh asking if the structure of regulation has been modified to be more effective.
+I would argue that the kind of regulation you want requires somebody to have capital that is at risk and they take care as distinct from the kind of regulation that is so typical, where you have swarms of regulators in everybody's organization looking over everybody's shoulder.

-And then I would add another, and that is accountability was taken out of the system by the way it was handled.
+And then I would add another: was accountability taken out of the system by the way it was handled?
 Is accountability being restored?

 And I think there's also the question of the impact on people's trust in the integrity and the competence of the people running things.
-And I think one of our problems in this country more generally right now is lack of trust in the powers that be.
+I think one of our problems in this country more generally right now is lack of trust in the powers that be.